 After an arrest for burglary, you can fight the charges by stating that you had the owner’s consent to access the structure.
 You could also state that you had no criminal intent while accessing the building.
 Other defenses include mistaken identity, legitimate presence, and implied permission.

 Under Florida law, vandalism can also be referred to as criminal mischief.
-Vandalism is a common crime in Florida that constitutes many criminal arrests every year.
 You could be guilty of vandalism if you willfully or maliciously destroy property belonging to another person.
 The penalties for vandalism vary depending on the extent of the damage.

 Under certain circumstances, vandalism attracts severe penalties, especially if it leads to interruption of public services like utilities, phone lines, and communications networks.
 These acts may attract third-degree felony charges that are punishable by five years of imprisonment and a fine of up to $5,000.
 Similar charges may apply if vandalism entails defacing a mosque, church, synagogue, or place of worship.

-Assault charges apply when a defendant makes a threat of harm, making a victim experience fear of imminent harm.
+Assault charges apply when a defendant makes a threat of harm and the victim experiences fear of imminent harm.
 The crime of assault does not involve physical contact between the victim and the defendant.
 All the prosecutor needs to prove is that the defendant intended to threaten the victim or evoke fear.